engineer-plus-plus/LocationToWeather/README.md

 # README

-This application demonstrates the requested functionality, but there are a few improvements I would make in a production setting that are omitted here due to time constraints:
+This application demonstrates the requested functionality completely.
+However in order for this to be completely production ready, there is more work to be done.
+I didn't do it for a few reasns main one being I'm not getting paid for this.
+This more of a proof of concept level implementation.
+Here are some ways this can be made production-ready, depending on the non-fuctional requirenments that would be gathered from feedback from steakholders in real production environment.

 - **Use Redis for Caching**
   Cache should be handled by Redis instead of SQLite.
 Redis can automatically manage the 30-minute expiration time and offers other performance and scalability benefits.
-I initially attempted to implement Redis but switched to SQLite (Plan B) due to integration delays.
+I initially attempted to implement Redis but switched to SQLite (Plan B) because integrating Redis was taking too long.
+I went with second-best solution to meet the "deadline".
 - **Cron Job for Expired Cache Entries**
-  With Plan B, the management of expired cache entries falls on us.
-A cron job should be implemented to remove stale entries.
-Let me emphasize that, for production, I would make the Redis solution work.
+  Since I sent with SQLite, there is a problem.
+By default, it doesn't delete expired cache entries.
+That would be a problem if the service is used in anything more than a POC capacity.
+One way to handle this is to create a cron job that deletes all expired entries.
+Though just using
 - **Environment-Specific Configuration**
   Values like the cache expiration time and the weather service API key should be stored in environment variables (e.g., `.env` file or a secrets manager).
 This ensures sensitive data isn’t hard-coded and makes configuration more flexible.
 - **Environment-Specific Settings**